When to Use Long-Form vs. Short-Form Content

 Our final example of short-form content is a pop-up from the website of online fashion retailer, Revolve.

-Revolve‘s headline (“Get 10% Off”) immediately incentivizes customers to subscribe to their newsletter by offering them a discount coupon.
+Revolve’s pop-up headline (“Get 10% Off”) immediately incentivizes customers to subscribe to their newsletter by offering them a discount coupon.
 This mutually beneficial arrangement allows the company to expand their mailing list while simultaneously rewarding the customer.
 The greeting, “Hey, good lookin’!” and the closing phrase, “No thanks, just let me shop,” create a conversational tone that makes the reader feel seen and that their needs are acknowledged.
 These elements convey a sense of freedom and choice to the customer.

 Long-Form vs. Short-Form Content